• Skip to primary navigation

 • 💭 Frequently asked questions

-• 📖 Recipe
+• Recipe

 can of tomatoes, olive oil, crushed garlic, fresh basil, salt and box of penne pasta.

-• Gluten Free - Use your favorite gluten free pasta and follow package instructions for cooking times.
+• Gluten-Free - Use your favorite gluten-free pasta and follow package instructions for cooking times.

-• Meat - This dish is naturally vegetarian, however, meatballs, Italian chicken cutlets or seafood could also be added for a heartier main dish.
+• Meat - This dish is naturally vegetarian; however, meatballs, Italian chicken cutlets, or seafood could also be added for a heartier main dish.

-When the skillet is hot, add in the olive oil and smashed garlic cloves.
+Cook the Garlic and Tomatoes - When the skillet is hot, add in the olive oil and smashed garlic cloves.
 Cook the garlic until it's golden brown.
 Add in the tomatoes and gently start to break them up using a wooden spoon.

 browned crushed garlic in a skillet and whole peeled tomatoes added and slightly crushed.

-Turn down the stovetop to medium-low heat and let the sauce simmer while you cook the pasta, stirring and smashing down the tomatoes occasionally.
+Simmer the Sauce - Turn down the stovetop to medium-low heat and let the sauce simmer while you cook the pasta, stirring and smashing down the tomatoes occasionally.

 drained penne in a colander and tomato sauce simmering in a skillet.